Octavius-Dante/Arthelais/B-Important-Topics/Bindings/Readme.md

 - For table control *Absolute path* (Parent) is data model file # in ABAP internal table name
 - For table control *Relative path* (Child)  is list of records in *Absolute path* # in ABAP internal table fields

-- Relative path selected dataset in table control is addressed as absolute path of Form control.
+- *Relative path* selected dataset in table control is addressed as *Absolute path* for form control - this is *Element binding*.
+- Form control is dependent control here

 ```